 Resource bases offer specialist provision reserved for pupils with SEND within a mainstream school.
-The Department for Education (DfE) categorises resource bases as either 'SEN units' or 'resourced provision'.
+Places are usually for pupils with an education, health and care (EHC) plan (but may also provide support for pupils with SEN support).
+The Department for Education (DfE) defines resource bases as either 'SEN units' or 'resourced provision'.